 Substitutions

 Pumpernickel flour not your thing?
 Substitute any whole grain flour in equal amounts.
-Whole wheat or rye flour would work amazingly well.
+Whole wheat or rye flour would both work well.
+Skip it entirely and use 100% bread flour if desired.
+All-purpose flour would also work but will result in a slightly different texture.

 Other Seed Options